José Alberto Quiñónez: Ultimate Fighting Championship

-Quiñónez made his promotional debut on November 15, 2014 at UFC 180.
+Quiñónez made his promotional debut on November 15, 2014, at UFC 180.
 He faced Alejandro Pérez in the finals for The Ultimate Fighter: Latin America 1 in Mexico City, Mexico.
-He was defeated by Pérez via unanimous decision with the score board of (29-26, 29-26, 28-27).
+He was defeated by Pérez via unanimous decision with the score board of (29–26, 29–26, 28–27).

-He next faced Leonardo Morales on June 6, 2015 at UFC Fight Night: Boetsch vs. Henderson.
+He next faced Leonardo Morales on June 6, 2015, at UFC Fight Night: Boetsch vs. Henderson.
 He submitted Morales at 2:34 minutes into round one via rear-naked choke.
 After the fight, Quiñónez stated he would not want to fight another Latinos again as the promotion cut Morales from the roster after Morales lost the fight to him.

-After a 15 months hiatus due to a knee injury, Quiñónez returned to face Joey Gomez on September 17, 2016 at UFC Fight Night: Poirier vs. Johnson.
-After three round bout, Quiñónez outpointed Gomez and the judges awarded the win to Quiñónez via unanimous decision (29-28, 30-27, 30-27).
+After a 15 months hiatus due to a knee injury, Quiñónez returned to face Joey Gomez on September 17, 2016, at UFC Fight Night: Poirier vs. Johnson.
+After three round bout, Quiñónez outpointed Gomez and the judges awarded the win to Quiñónez via unanimous decision (29–28, 30–27, 30–27).

 Quiñónez faced Diego Rivas in UFC Fight Night: Pettis vs. Moreno on August 5, 2017.
 He won the fight by unanimous decision.

-Quiñónez faced Teruto Ishihara on February 10, 2018 at UFC 221.
+Quiñónez faced Teruto Ishihara on February 10, 2018, at UFC 221.
 He won the fight via unanimous decision.

-Quiñónez was scheduled to face Sean O'Malley on October 6, 2018 at UFC 229.
+Quiñónez was scheduled to face Sean O'Malley on October 6, 2018, at UFC 229.
 However, O'Malley was pulled from the fight on September 30 after failing a USADA drug test.
 In turn, promotion officials elected to remove Quiñónez from the card and he will be rescheduled for a future event.

 Quiñónez faced Nathaniel Wood on 16 March 2019 at UFC Fight Night 147.
 He lost the fight via a rear-naked choke submission in the second round.

-Quiñónez faced Carlos Huachin on September 21, 2019 at UFC on ESPN+ 17.
+Quiñónez faced Carlos Huachin on September 21, 2019, at UFC on ESPN+ 17.
 He won the fight by unanimous decision.

-Quiñónez faced Sean O'Malley on March 7, 2020 at UFC 248.
+Quiñónez faced Sean O'Malley on March 7, 2020, at UFC 248.
 He lost the fight via TKO in the first round.

-Quiñónez was scheduled to face Louis Smolka on November 14, 2020 at UFC Fight Night 182.
+Quiñónez was scheduled to face Louis Smolka on November 14, 2020, at UFC Fight Night 182.
 At the weigh-ins, Smolka weighed in at 139 pounds, three pounds over the bantamweight non-title fight limit.
 The bout will proceed at catchweight and Smolka was fined 20 percent of his purse, which will go to Quiñónez.
 Smolka pulled out of their fights the next day as consequence of the weigh-cut and those bouts were canceled.
 The bout was left intact and eventually took place at UFC on ESPN 19 on December 5, 2020.
 Quiñónez lost the fight via technical knockout in round two.

 On March 2, 2021, it was announced that Quiñónez was released from the UFC.

-Post-UFC fight
+Fight at XFC

 Quiñónez faced Andre Soukhamthath at XFC 44 on May 28, 2021.
 He won the bout via unanimous decision.